Corona in Germany: RKI graphic shows where most people get infected

 Updated:

-The number of corona cases is currently increasing so strongly that the lockdown is being extended at the vaccination summit.
+The number of corona cases is currently rising so strongly that the lockdown is being extended at the corona summit.
 But with which contacts is the risk particularly high?

 Berlin – hairdressers were allowed to open again, many students have returned to class.
 Nevertheless, it is surprising that the number of coronavirus * cases is rising so quickly.
 The World Health Organization (WHO) warns that relaxation steps, coupled with still low vaccination rates and corona fatigue, cause many new infections in Europe.
 The global increase in Europe is also being fueled by more contagious virus variants, said Maria Van Kerkhove, the top corona expert at